Happy Families (1985 TV series)

 Happy Families is a rural comedy drama written by Ben Elton which was a BBC series first broadcast in 1985.
 It recounts the tale of the dysfunctional Fuddle family.
 It stars Jennifer Saunders as Granny Fuddle, Dawn French as the Cook and Adrian Edmondson as her imbecilic grandson Guy.

 Premise

-The series centred on Guy's attempts to find his four sisters – also played by Saunders – for a family reunion.
+The series centers on Guy's attempts to find his four sisters – also played by Saunders – for a family reunion.